ka-ching-as/ka-ching-episerver-app/README.md

 We might be able to remove some or all of those in future versions.

+### Custom properties

 This solution also doesn't handle any custom properties defined on products, variations or categories.
 There are some comments in the code to show how size, color and description, as defined in Quicksilver, could be handled.

+### Bundles and packages

+Ka-ching doesn't support product bundles or packages out of the box, so these have been skipped in this version.
+It might be added in a future version.

 ## Handled events